 *As of late August 2021 (the publishing of this piece), one of the four chicks, Kickapoo, has been lost to predation.
 Although a harsh truth, that the three remaining chicks continue to build strength in time for migration is a hopeful sign.
 And they’re still being monitored by the intrepid volunteer team!
 Huzzah!

 About the Author

 Kelly Ball is the advertising sales director at Bird Watcher's Digest.
 She has a Walter Mitty complex regarding her personal birding feats.
-Outside of her work persona, she frequently practices yoga; walks and hikes with her hound dog, Baker; chills with her dude, Kris; and tries to accept her perfectly imperfect self.
+Outside of her work persona, she frequently practices yoga; walks and hikes with her hound dog, Baker; birds; and tries to accept her perfectly imperfect self.